HarminderDhillon/twitter-clone-parent/README.md

 **Note**: If port 3000 is already in use, Docker will automatically use the next available port in the range 3000-3010.
 The actual port will be displayed when you run `npm start` or `npm run info`.

+## Port Detection and Availability

+The project now includes robust port conflict handling:

+1. The frontend container can use any port in the range 3000-3010
+2. The `show-ports.sh` script will automatically detect which port is being used
+3. If port 3000 is in use by another application, Docker will use the next available port
+4. Run `npm run info` at any time to see the current port assignments

 ## Available Scripts

 The project includes several npm scripts to help with Docker operations: